bschiffthaler/ngs/README.md

 ### Creating a STAR genome

 After downloading an appropriate reference genome assembly for my organism, I generate a STAR genome which STAR will use during the mapping step.
 NOTE: This step might require workstation with a somewhat large amount of RAM (see [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)).
 If you do not have that available there are several parameters available which will reduce the memory requirement (at the cost of mapping speed).
 Those are described in the appendix of the STAR manual.
-If availavle, it is highly advised to feed the annotation in the form of a GTF file into STAR's `genomeGenerate`.
+If available, it is highly advised to feed the annotation in the form of a GTF file into STAR's `genomeGenerate`.
 If the annotation is provided as GFF, the `cufflinks` software suite comes with a tool called `gffread` that is capable of converting the formats:

 ```
 docker run -i -t --rm -v $(pwd):/data bschiffthaler/ngs STAR --runMode \